 Are such arguments decisive?
 Hardly.
 For whatever their merits (and they have less merit than their proponents claim), they represent but one side of things.
 A floor system also has disadvantages compared to a corridor system—disadvantages that Fed officials consistently choose to overlook.

 A floor system does away with unsecured interbank lending on the Fed funds market, eliminating that important venue for interbank monitoring.
 It involves a greater degree of Fed interference with private-market resource allocation, and particularly so when the Fed's portfolio consists of longer-term or risky assets, violating the long-standing Fed principle that it should "Structure its portfolio and undertake its activities so as to minimize their effect on relative asset values and credit allocation within the private sector."
 A floor system also exposes the Fed to all sorts of pressure to expand or otherwise alter its portfolio for reasons unconnected to monetary policy, as Charles Plosser has eloquently explained.
 Corridor systems, or "tiered" arrangements that blend features of both corridor and floor arrangements, are also widely favored over strict floor systems among central banks around the world.
-Finally, the ECB's Ulrich Bindseil, who has written more than anyone else about the relative merits of alternative central bank operating systems, concludes after a recent assessment of them that "best approach to steer [a central bank's policy rate] in normal times…still seems to be the symmetric corridor approach."
+Finally, the ECB's Ulrich Bindseil, who has written more than anyone else about the relative merits of alternative central bank operating systems, concludes after a recent assessment of them that the "best approach to steer [a central bank's policy rate] in normal times…still seems to be the symmetric corridor approach."